ccatobs/MODBUS/README.md

 comprises keys pointing to single or multiple registers.
 Each dictionary key comprises additional features, such as

-1) "parameter" (mandatory, name of the variable and unique over all register classes).
+1) "parameter" (mandatory, variable name that is unique over all register classes).
 2) "function" (mandatory, data type for input and holding registers).
 3) "description" (optional).
 4) "map" (optional).